duckdb/duckdb-web/docs/sql/functions/regular_expressions.md

 ## Functions

-All functions accepts an optional set of [options](#options-for-regular-expression-functions).
+All functions accept an optional set of [options](#options-for-regular-expression-functions).

 | Name | Description |
 |:--|:-------|